noteuphorix/lethal_installer/README.md

 3) Extracts mods to directory of script
 4) Copies mod folder to lethal company directory
 5) Deletes spare copy of mods from original extract

+Created for friends, I am not a programmer <3